 Let us consider one practical issue of Spare Parts purchase.

-If we do not want a task list / Result recording oriented inspection, in Quality tab, choose appropriate selections,
+If we do not want a task list / Result recording oriented inspection, in the Quality tab, choose appropriate selections,

 When that Spare is received, it will go to Quality Stock.

-Above procedure is a practical example of PM QM integration.
+The above procedure is a practical example of PM QM integration.